hipe/tmx/system/doc/issues/035-a-sixth-system-double.md

     in what is probably the expected manner
 BUT
-  - if at the end of the test there remain requests in the "pool" that weren't accessed, this will NOT lead to an assertion failure. :#note-2
+  - if at the end of the test there remain requests in the "pool" that weren't accessed, this will NOT lead to an assertion failure. :[#here.C]

 also, the order of the requests is not asserted (although if the mocked cases are defined in the order they are called, lookup time will be